joaomendoncaa/generative-art-workbench/README.md

-# NFT Art Workbench
+# Generative Art Workbench

-A tool to aid in making generative art on figma.
+A tool to aid in making generative art through figma.